-3. MR. P. MANOMOHANAN Independent and Non-executive Director
+3. MR. P. MANOMOHANAN

 He holds a bachelor's degree in Commerce from the Kerala University and a Diploma in Industrial Finance from the Indian Institute of Bankers (IIB).
 He is also a Certified Associate of the IIB.
 He has over 38 years of experience in the RBI and in regulatory aspects of NBFCs.
 He retired as General Manager of the RBI, Department of Banking Supervision, Trivandrum, and served on the Boards of South Indian Bank and Federal Bank.